-Scaffolding is a transitory structure for supporting construction workforce and the materials they utilize in constructing, repairing and maintaining buildings.
+Scaffolding is a transitory structure for supporting construction workforce and materials are then used for construction, repairing and maintaining buildings.

 Unfortunately, scaffolding accidents are not a rare workplace accident, and they can injure construction workers, passers-by and site visitors.
 Construction site jobs come with their own set of hazards, especially where scaffolding is involved.

 The materials used for making scaffolding along with exposure to elements necessitate appropriate and ongoing health and safety measures are implemented in the workplace.